 For firms in professional services, like consulting or marketing agencies, the conversation should focus on client engagement and service delivery.
 Their success is tied directly to client satisfaction and outcomes.
 Ask about the biggest hurdles they face when delivering their services or what their process for onboarding a new client looks like.
 Inquiring about how they measure success can reveal key performance indicators you can align with.
 These great discovery questions give you insight into their operational challenges and help you position your product as a tool to improve their client relationships and results.

-Questions for Manufacturing and Retail
+What to Ask Manufacturing and Retail Businesses

 In the manufacturing and retail sectors, the conversation often revolves around the supply chain, inventory management, and customer experience.
 These industries deal with tangible products and complex logistics.
 Ask how they manage inventory across different locations or what their biggest supply chain bottlenecks are.
 It’s also helpful to ask how they collect and use customer feedback to improve their products.
 This line of questioning can uncover significant operational inefficiencies, creating a clear opening for you to explain how your solution can add value and streamline their processes.